RoelofSetsFire/data-processing-1/info/10 Syllabus.md

 The course's staff consists of your instructor and several student assistants.
-Due to the size of the course, we can't usually respond to email inquiries about your problem sets or organizational matters.
+Due to the size of the course, we can't usually respond to email inquiries about your assignments or organizational matters.
 You are encouraged to speak to a student assistant or the instructor at the lab.

 Gosia Migut